CHEAP AND INVITING

 Perfect in its simplicity, a roast chicken satisfies even the pickiest eaters.
-At about $1.50 a pound, plan to roast two whole chickens ($15) and enjoy the leftovers, including the bones, which can go into a stock later.
+At about $1.50 a pound, plan to roast two whole chickens ($15) and enjoy the leftovers, including the bones, which can be used to make a budget-friendly soup stock later.
 After washing and patting dry, slather the bird with olive oil, salt, and pepper ($1) and roast over quartered onions and dried herbs ($2) until golden brown.

-This straightforward and inexpensive recipe is the right finish for a comfort food dinner party.
+This straightforward and inexpensive recipe is the right finish for a comfort food dinner party and a great way to use seasonal produce.
 Toss four sliced apples ($4) with lemon juice, one-half cup brown sugar, and a pinch of cinnamon ($1).
 Add a topping of one-half cup flour, one-half cup rolled oats, one-third cup butter, 2 tablespoons sugar, and a dash of cinnamon ($2) and bake until the top is browned and the apples are cooked through.
 Total cost: $30

 Make a cool evening festive with this version of poor man's shepherd's pie.
 For the ragu, chop and combine three carrots, two medium onions, three celery stalks, and one head of garlic ($4) in a few tablespoons of oil (50 cents) and cook over medium heat until tender.
 Season with salt, pepper, and bay leaf (25 cents) and add 9 ounces of chopped mushrooms ($4.50).
 Once the mushrooms have cooked down, add 4 tablespoons of soy sauce (25 cents) and enough water to cover.
 Simmer for 20 minutes or until reduced by half.
 Add three pieces of crustless bread (50 cents) and stir until they dissolve and thicken the ragu.
 Taste for seasoning and add more bread as necessary to achieve the desired thickness.
 Serve over boiled and smashed potatoes ($4).